Accelerated-Cloud-Storage/ACSSetup/examples/cli/README.md

 - **Default Profile (Options A & B)**: Uses your default AWS CLI configuration
 - **Custom Profile (Option C)**: Creates `acs-examples` profile without affecting your default AWS settings
-- **SSL**: Proper SSL verification is used automatically with the valid certificate
 - **Addressing**: Virtual-hosted-style addressing is configured for optimal compatibility